Terminate-and-stay-resident program: Use

 The original call, INT 27h, is called "terminate but stay resident", hence the name "TSR".
 Using this call, a program can make up to 64 KB of its memory resident.
 MS-DOS version 2.0 introduced an improved call, INT 21h/31h ('Keep Process'), which removed this limitation and let the program return an exit code.
 Before making this call, the program can install one or several interrupt handlers pointing into itself, so that it can be called again.
 Installing a hardware interrupt vector allows such a program to react to hardware events.
 Installing a software interrupt vector allows it to be called by the currently running program.
-Installing a timer interrupt handler allows a TSR to run periodically (see ISA and programmable interval timer, especially the section "IBM PC compatible").
+Installing a timer interrupt handler allows a TSR to run periodically (using a programmable interval timer).

 The typical method of using an interrupt vector involves reading its present value (the address), storing it within the memory space of the TSR, and replacing it with an address in its own code.
 The stored address is called from the TSR, in effect forming a singly linked list of interrupt handlers, also called interrupt service routines, or ISRs.
 This procedure of installing ISRs is called chaining or hooking an interrupt or an interrupt vector.